 To overcome this, you should look at doing an update of your training and onboarding program in three stages.
 The first stage should look at what materials are still appropriate for the team and prioritize these to be elevated in priority now, providing enough time for stage two.

 Stage two requires your team to adapt all materials to be fully optimized to suit a remote sales environment.

-Stage three requires you to develop a host of new materials specially targeted at combating some of the challenges associated with working remotely this include:
+Stage three requires you to develop a host of new materials specially targeted at combating some of the challenges associated with working remotely.
+These include:

-When working remotely – our critical objective as remote sellers is to make sure the prospect is actively engaged in all aspects of the deal cycle; including but not limited to initial email exchanges, discovery call, demonstration and the exploration phases of the deal
+When working remotely – our critical objective as remote sellers is to make sure the prospect is actively engaged in all aspects of the deal cycle, including but not limited to initial email exchanges, discovery calls, demonstration, and the exploration phases of the deal.

 To ensure active engagement – it can be extremely helpful to introduce call recording technology where a scorecard can be filled out to make sure reps are asking the right questions to establish a constant connection with their prospects.
-Questions for your scorecard can include:
+Questions for your scorecard can include the following:

 From a sales perspective, leading indicators refer to “inputs” which create the “outputs” you desire.
-Number of dials, emails sent, deals created are all examples of inputs.
+The number of dials, emails sent, and deals created are all examples of inputs.

 In a remote setting, we need to be advocating a collective corporate consciousness around leading indicators and encouraging reps to drive their own results above the average.

 Furthermore, we can extend the pillar of visibility towards tracking the way in which our prospects engage with us remotely.
-Harnessing email opens, consumption of sales documents and activity on late stage materials like proposals & contracts can also help us predict the likelihood of opportunities to convert without needing to interact directly.
+Harnessing email opens, consumption of sales documents and activity on late-stage materials like proposals and contracts can also help us predict the likelihood of opportunities to convert without needing to interact directly.